FNakano/MyLVGLWatch/docs/source/index.rst

 The watch owner selects, through watch's touchscreen, what activity is starting.
 The selected activity, date and time of the activity is recorded.
 The records can be seen on any device with a web browser and wifi connection.
 (Detailed information in `How to use the personal activity annotator`).

-It is a sort of DIY device (no warranties and some work to get it going :sweat_smile: ).
+It is a sort of DIY device (no warranties and some work to get it going 🙂 ).

 How to get one
 --------------

-With minimum downloads and tools
+with minimum downloads and tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Get a TTGO T-Watch (tested with 2020 v.3) programmable watch;